-Motorists using the Mai Mahiu – Naivasha Road in Naivasha have been advised to be cautious after earth tremors experienced on Sunday night caused cracks on the busy road.
+Motorists using the Mai Mahiu – Naivasha Road in Naivasha have been advised to be cautious after the earth tremor that was experienced on Sunday night caused cracks on the busy road.

-KeNHA Director General Engineer Peter Mundinia asked motorists using the road to exercise caution or use alternative routes following the effects of the tremor also felt in other parts of the country.
+KeNHA Director General Engineer Peter Mundinia asked motorists using the road to exercise caution or use alternative routes.

-Traffic Commandant Samuel Kimaru also warned that a bridge that links a section of the road in the area has also developed cracks.
+Traffic commandant Samuel Kimaru warned that a bridge that that links a section of the road in the area has also developed cracks.

 “Following the earth tremors experienced in several parts of the country, KeNHA advises that a fault has been cited along the Naivasha – Mai Mahiu Road, at Fay Amario, about 8km from Naivasha, Mai Mahiu bound,” a statement from KeNHA said.